 Obviously, we need to move from landscape ecology analysis to real world evaluation of different management options.
 For instance, one idea worth exploring is whether managers can artificially improve the fire resistance of native forests through altering tree density, vegetation structure, or live and dead fuel loadings.
 It may well be the case that commercial forestry could be adapted to do this although it will require significant innovation and willingness to let go current tried-and-tested silvicultural practices and forest management approaches by forest managers.

-Obviously, modifying forests to increase their resilience in the face of climate change using forestry demands building social licence.
+Obviously, modifying forests to increase their resilience in the face of climate change using forestry demands building social license.
 This can be achieved through careful evidence-based negotiations amongst stakeholders, despite holding divergent values.

 For me, science is a recursive practice of challenging your own (and other scientists') ideas, accepting that data and analysis can lead you to unexpected conclusions and force you to contemplate threats to natural systems and, in response, devise means to counteract them.
 No single study can solve massive problems, and there can be no single or simple solutions.